 “The experience of watching them leave, the mamas wailing for a week, and the absence of their souls in the pasture haunted me.
 I’ve cried so many times over this that he has tried to hide the fact he is doing it but I always knew because of the wailing that the momma cows do when they lose their babies and can’t find them.”

-The next two people never farmed for a living, but as children of animal farmers they grew up on meat or dairy farms.
+The following people never farmed for a living, but they grew up on meat and dairy farms.

 Dr. T. Colin Campbell is an American biochemist whose research focuses on the effects of human nutrition on long-term health.
 Because his emphasis is nutrition science, he does not use the term vegan but rather advocates for a 100% plant-based diet, stressing the empirical basis for his position.
 However, his books, articles and lectures have been hugely influential in leading thousands of people down the vegan path, and in solidifying the case that humans can easily thrive without consuming any animal products.